pusrenk/spong-ml/README.md

 change the branchname to your real branch name

+> [!CAUTION]
-*** don't forget to pull the latest changes from main to avoid conflicts
+> don't forget to pull the latest changes from main to avoid conflicts